Good Things Foundation celebrates commitment to Real Living Wage

 The real Living Wage is the only rate calculated according to the costs of living.
 It provides a voluntary benchmark for employers that wish to ensure their staff earn a wage they can live on, not just the government minimum.
 Since 2011 the Living Wage movement has delivered a pay rise to over 250,000 people and put over £1.3 billion extra into the pockets of low paid workers.

-Helen Milner, CEO, Good Things Foundation, said: “We’ve chosen to become a Living Wage accredited employer because we believe a hard day’s work deserves a fair day’s pay.”
+Helen Milner, Group CEO, Good Things Foundation, said: “We’ve chosen to become a Living Wage accredited employer because we believe a hard day’s work deserves a fair day’s pay.”

 Laura Gardiner, Director, Living Wage Foundation said: “We’re delighted that Good Things Foundation has joined the movement of 7,000 responsible employers across the UK who voluntarily commit to go further than the government minimum to make sure all their staff earn enough to live on.